Skip to main content

 The Discontinuity of Offending Among African American Youth in the Juvenile Justice System (2017)

 Little is known about what factors contribute to African American youth desisting from offending … Researchers investigated whether youth possessed protective factors and whether developmental change took place after contact with the juvenile justice system.
-It was hypothesized that having protective factors would decrease the likelihood of recidivism and the impact of each factor would differ by gender.
+It was hypothesized that having protective factors would decrease the likelihood of recidivism and the impact of each factor would differ by sex.
 Findings indicate African American youth have protective factors across a range of domains.
 However, little developmental change occurs after contact with the juvenile justice system.
 Impulse control, parental supervision, and pro-social peers were important for reducing recidivism.
 Problem solving was more influential for African American males, while impulse control and parental supervision were more influential for African American females (p.
 610).